locatable/splittable-docs/terms-and-conditions.md

 ### Contacting us

-Please submit any questions you have about this EULA or any complaint or concern in relation to the App by email to [contact@splittable.co](mailto:contact@splittable.co) or write to us at: Stapleton House, 2nd Floor, 110 Clifton Street, London, EC2A 4HT
+Please submit any questions you have about this EULA or any complaint or concern in relation to the App by email to [contact@helloacasa.com](mailto:contact@helloacasa.com) or write to us at: Stapleton House, 2nd Floor, 110 Clifton Street, London, EC2A 4HT

 ### Additional terms from third party platform providers